vantage-sh/docs.vantage.sh/docs/jira.md

           <img alt="Creating a resource report ticket for Jira" width="100%" src="/img/jira-blank.png" />
         </div>
       </td>
       <td>Vantage has not received a status update yet from Jira.
-It can take a day from the time when a corresponding Jira Issue was created in Vantage to update this status.</td>
+It can take a day from the time when a corresponding Jira issue was created in Vantage to update this status.</td>
     </tr>
   </tbody>
 </table>

 These status badges are displayed next to the Jira icon in the following locations:

-- Next to each Cost Anomaly with a corresponding Jira Issue in the Cost Anomaly list
+- Next to each Cost Anomaly with a corresponding Jira issue in the Cost Anomaly list
 - On any Cost Report Annotations for Budget Alerts
-- At the top of a Resource Report with a corresponding Jira Issue
+- At the top of a Resource Report with a corresponding Jira issue